thumbnail_Logo_4_vectorized

 Special attention should be paid when submitting the enlisted documentation, since, unless all of the aforementioned requirements are met as prescribed, the visa application will be denied.
 Consequently, all the documents provided, including the visa fee, will be returned to the applicant.

-The deadline for deciding on the application is 15 days from the date of submission; it can, however, be extended up to 30 days if there are justified reasons to do so.
+The deadline for deciding on the application is 15 days from the date of submission; it can, however, be extended up to the maximum of 30 days if there are justified reasons to do so.

 The term of visa validity and duration of stay stated in the visa is not to be extended; it may only be extended in case of professional reasons or force majeure.